Chiefs DE Tershawn Wharton: Defense must ‘kill the engine’ to stop Titans RB Derrick Henry - NewsBreak

 Now with a 3-3 record, the Chiefs travel to Nashville to face the Tennessee Titans and leading rusher Derrick Henry.

-Henry has 783 rushing yards this season, 260 more rushing yards than second-place Nick Chubb of the Browns.
-He is coming off a 143 rushing yards and 3 rushing touchdown performance in a win against the Buffalo Bills on Monday night.
+Henry has 783 rushing yards this season, 260 more rushing yards than second place Nick Chubb of the Browns.
+He is coming off a 143 rushing yards and 3 rushing touchdown performance in a win against the Buffalo Bills on Monday night.‘They love it when I go crazy’: Mathieu sparks second-half turnaround in Chiefs win at Washington

 “When you watch him, as be builds up speed, that’s when he really gets dangerous at the second level,” Wharton said.
 “So coming in, try to stop him at the line of scrimmage and hold him there.”

-The Chiefs and Titans kick off at noon on Sunday from Nissan Stadium.
+The Chiefs and Titans kickoff at noon on Sunday from Nissan Stadium in Nashville.
+The game will air on CBS.

 Comments / 0